 - to be able to delegate these tasks to your team members who will work on a project.

-You can assign multiple tasks to your projects.
+You can assign multiple tasks to your projects directly from the project overview.
 If you haven't created any Tasks yet, your list is empty.

 You can create tasks right on the spot.

-And assign them to your project.
-Once a task is created, you will be able to assign them to other projects also - say if you need to perform a 'Research' task on every project, you will again assign this task to your future projects.
+And make sure to assign them to your project.
+Once a task is created, you will be able to assign them to other projects as well - say if you need to perform a 'Research' task on every project, you will again assign this task to your future projects.